maxludden/supergene-v2/books/book03/md/chapter-1018.md

 “He didn’t misunderstand.
 He has to come with us,” Han Sen spoke plainly.

 “You are crazy!
 Who do you think you are by telling me what to do!?”
 At this point Liu Yuxuan was yelling at the top of his voice.
 He went on to shout, “Uncle San, Weiwei, do you hear what he is saying?
-This guy is f*cking impossible to please; he wants even more?!
+This guy is fucking impossible to please; he wants even more?!
 Dogs would show a greater appreciation than this boy!”

 Han Sen coldly said, “I am crazy.
 I have been for a long time.
 Are you only just learning that now?”